 The Microsoft Surface Duo is official!
 The novel device features two displays that fold in on each other, creating a pseudo-foldable.
 It’s the first-ever product from Microsoft that runs the Android operating system.

-Is it a really big phone?
+Is it a huge phone?
 A teeny tiny laptop?
 Two phones that make a tablet?
-The jury is still out on how to define the Surface Duo, but it’s real and priced at $1,399 and available to buy today.
+The jury is still out on how to define the Surface Duo, but it’s real and priced at $1,399.

 Below, you’ll find everything we know about the Microsoft Surface Duo.